Brain-Inspired Stepwise Patch Merging for Vision Transformers: Conclusion

 \section{Conclusion}

-In this work, we introduced the Stepwise Patch Merging framework, inspired by the brain's ability to integrate global and local information for comprehensive visual understanding.
+In this work, we introduced the Stepwise Patch Merging, inspired by the brain's ability to integrate global and local information for comprehensive visual understanding.
 The proposed SPM framework, comprising Multi-Scale Aggregation and Guided Local Enhancement modules, demonstrates significant improvements in various computer vision tasks, including classification, detection, and segmentation.
-Through extensive experiments on ImageNet-1K and COCO benchmarks, as well as on ADE20K for semantic segmentation, we showed that SPM consistently enhances the performance of different backbone models.
-The robustness of SPM to different input sizes and its effective generalization to other Transformer architectures further underscore its versatility and potential as a powerful enhancement technique.
-Future work will explore the application of SPM in more diverse domains and its integration with other state-of-the-art models to further elevate its impact on the field of computer vision.
+Meanwhile, we showed that SPM consistently enhances the performance of different backbone models.
+The robustness of SPM to different input sizes and its effective generalization further underscore its versatility and potential as a powerful enhancement technique.